This page was last updated on 27 October, 2021.

 – passengers younger than 12 years;

-– passengers with a diplomatic passport arriving on a indirect long-haul flight.
+– passengers arriving on an indirect long-haul flight.

 Detailed Tourist Information